What Is a Bellwether Trial?

 Picking the Final Bellwether Cases for Trial

 Once the pool of candidate cases go are prepared for trial, a handful of cases out of the group must be picked to actually go to trial.
-The process of picking the final trial cases almost always involves some system where the plaintiffs and defendants each get to handpick an equal number of cases (e.g., each side picks 2 cases).
+The process of picking the final trial cases almost always involves some system where the plaintiffs and defendants each get to handpick an equal number of cases (e.g., each side picks two cases).
 The plaintiffs will pick out cases that are most favorable to them and the defense will pick out cases where they have the best chance of winning.
 Sometimes the MDL judge will also get involved in the selection of bellwether cases.
-For example, in the 3M earplugs litigation, the opening bellwether trial featured 3 plaintiffs one selected by each side and a third selected by the judge.

-There are basically 4 different options for picking the final bellwether trial cases:
+There are basically four different options for picking the final bellwether trial cases:

 1. The judge